rstedman/tfs-pullrequest-dashboard/readme.md

 # TFS PullRequest Dashboard
 ## What is it?
 An extension for visual studio team services that adds a hub to the code section of tfs for viewing pull requests across all repositories.
-Orginizes pull requests using the categories:
+Pull requests are grouped into the following categories:
 * Requested by me
 * Assigned to me
 * Assigned to my team